MicrosoftDocs/visualstudio-docs/docs/data-tools/connect-to-data-in-an-access-database-windows-forms.md

 ## Prerequisites

-To use these procedures, you need a Windows Forms or WPF project and either an Access database (`.accdb` file) or an Access 2000-2003 database (`.mdb` file).
+To use these procedures, you need the **Data storage and processing** workload installed, a Windows Forms or WPF project, and either an Access database (`.accdb` file) or an Access 2000-2003 database (`.mdb` file).
 Follow the procedure that corresponds to your file type.

 :::moniker range=">=vs-2022"